PostHog/posthog.com/contents/handbook/company/diversity.md

 ## Diversity as a tactic

-We view diversity as a critical tactic to achieve great performance, but not as an objective in its own right.
-Why?
+We don't explicitly set a target for diversity as a company objective or value.
+Instead, we view diversity as a tactic like paying people towards the top of marketing, or communicating company goals to set context for our team.
+Like both of those things, diversity will lead to great performance.

-If we were to aim for diversity whilst also aiming for performance, then that would imply diversity is an ethical mission.
-We view this as a wonderful added benefit but it's not the *fundamental reason* for encouraging diversity at PostHog.
+We view increased inclusion into tech as a wonderful ethical benefit of our policies, but it's not the *fundamental reason* for encouraging diversity at PostHog.
 Underrepresented great talent is *particularly great talent*, that *any* business should want.

-That means building an inclusive culture is a critical component of how we work - just like paying people, or setting company goals.
-It's like oxygen.

 ## An inclusive place to work